Obelisco de Buenos Aires

 The Obelisco de Buenos Aires (Obelisk of Buenos Aires) is a national historic monument and icon of Buenos Aires.
-Located in the Plaza de la República in the intersection of avenues Corrientes and 9 de Julio, it was erected in 1936 to commemorate the quadricentennial of the first foundation of the city.
+Located in the Plaza de la República in the intersection of avenues Corrientes and 9 de Julio, the reinforced concrete structure was erected in 1936 to commemorate the quadricentennial of the first foundation of the city.

 History

 Construction began on March 20, 1936, and it was finished on May 23 of the same year.
 It was designed by architect Alberto Prebisch (one of the main architects of the Argentine modernism who also designed the Teatro Gran Rex, in Corrientes and Suipacha) at the request of the mayor Mariano de Vedia y Mitre (appointed by president Agustín Pedro Justo).
-For its construction, which cost 200,000 pesos moneda nacional, 680 m3 of concrete and 1360 m2 of Olaen white stone from Córdoba were used.
+For its construction, which cost 200,000 pesos moneda nacional, 680 m3 of reinforced concrete and 1360 m2 of Olaen white stone facing from Córdoba were used.